rspace-os/rspace-web/DevDocs/public/deploymentPropertyRules.md

 #### Analytics

-1. If `analytics.enabled` is 'true' then `analytics.server.host` and `analytics.server.key` must be set
+1. If `analytics.enabled` is 'true' then `analytics.server.key` must be set.
+2. If `livechat.enabled` is 'true' then `livechat.server.key` must be set.

 ####  File system properties